alexanderswift/public-gigacom/testing_and_final_thoughts.md

+Re the APU2 firewall, I think we're going to need a bigger boat🦈 while the APU2 based firewall has provided outstanding reliability, performance and a great features per dollar ratio while having the benifit of being a low power device it looks like it's got a limits once it's in position in my network.
+Going back to the Cloudflare tests ocuing on the size of the orange bars because the further to the right (note the graph lables are scalled) and a more condensed bar indicates a consistent performance and  overall speed.

+[APU2 Firewall](https://github.com/alexanderswift/public-gigacom/blob/main/pics/CF-AP2-Firewall.png) Vs an [i7 multi-core Firewall](https://github.com/alexanderswift/public-gigacom/blob/main/pics/CF-AP2-Firewall.png) the latter does better across all measurements from 100kB to 100MB.

+I thought about trying to bond two interfaces from the Firewall to the Switch to try improve the bandwidth between the firewall and switch for two reasons.

+1) The way pfSense handles frames (ver 2.5+) is to spread frames over the processors on the Intel NICs (a reason why you should use Intel NICs for this type of build) but it takes some offloading to the main CPU of the firewall and this is where you start to hit limits IMHO.
-Re the APU2 firewall.
-Yep, I think we're going to need a bigger boat🦈 while the APU2 based firewall has provided outstanding reliability, performance and a great features per dollar ratio while having the benifit of all being low power device it looks like it's got a limit of about 900Mbps.
-I thought about trying to bond two interfaces from the Firewall to the Switch to try improve the bandwidth between the two but my options are to use LAG (link-aggregation) and while that would help with multiple devices the algorithm used in this implementation of LAG uses the senders and receivers HWaddress to decide on the physical media to send the Ethernet frames via a link thus isn't going to increase speed for a single device only the capacity, looks like an upgrade (will start saving now) for some 2.5G over RJ45 ethernet interfaces to take full advantage of 1Gb while firewalling.
+2) More ports = more bandwidth right(?) but my options are to use LAG (link-aggregation) and while that would help with bandwidth for multiple devices the algorithm used in this implementation of LAG uses the senders and receivers HWaddress to decide on the physical media to send the Ethernet frames via a link thus isn't going to increase speed for a single device,  looks like an upgrade (will start saving now) for some 10G over RJ45 ethernet interfaces to take full advantage of a consistent performance and overall speed.